yj1995/snakeandladder/README.md

 [click here to play](https://yj1995.github.io/snakeandladder/)

 ## Snake and Ladder
 The purpose is to make snake and ladder game in react-dom.
-How the game should be made which using any cnavas and create.js.

 ## Getting Started
 To get started, clone this repo, cd into the new repo, and type: